bonsainoodle/obsidianToAnki/README.md

 -   `!update` : downloads the Obsidian notes from the google drive folder to the `data` folder
 -   `!rev` : generates an Anki deck from the Obsidian notes in the `data` folder

+in order to detect which part of the note is the front of the card and which part is the back of the card, make sure to include the Obsidian separator defined in the `config.json` file in your notes.

 each time you modify you Obsidian notes, you need to run the `!update` command before running the `!rev` command.

 depending on the number of cards you have, the `!update` command can take a while to execute so wait for the bot to send you a message before sending another command.